Our commitment is to protect all Invesco employees and contractors and minimize risk through prevention of illness, injury and environmental impact.

 Invesco protects the environment and the health and safety of our employees, contractors, clients and the public by conducting business in a safe and environmentally sustainable manner.
 This is the foundation of our environmental, health and safety (EHS) management approach.

 Our Global Corporate Occupational Health and Safety Policy and our Global Corporate Carbon Emissions and Environmental Policy outline our commitment.
 These policies apply to every site and employee where we operate and articulate our ambitions to:

 - Deliver all work activities in a safe and environmentally sustainable manner to protect the environment and prevent pollution while supporting the successful growth of our business.

 - Promote energy efficiency and avoidance of waste, including through appropriate conservation measures in the design and use of buildings and equipment.

-- Procure 100 percent renewable electricity in the buildings we operate where practicable.
+- Procure 100 percent renewable electricity, where practicable, in the buildings where we operate.

 - Comply with all applicable compliance obligations.